wso2/open-healthcare-docs/en/docs/hl7/guides/parsing-and-serializing.md

                 qrd10: [{ce1: "SIIS"}]
             }
         };
-        // Serialize the ADT_A01 message to a byte array using the encode function. you can use the encoded message to
+        // Serialize the QRY_A19 message to a byte array using the encode function.
+You can use the encoded message to
         // send over the wire to a HL7 server. byte[] encodedQRYA19 = check hl7v2:encode(hl7v23:VERSION, qry_a19);
         // Print the encoded string